Stephen Hawking: Disability

 For his communication, Hawking initially raised his eyebrows to choose letters on a spelling card, but in 1986 he received a computer program called the "Equalizer" from Walter Woltosz, CEO of Words Plus, who had developed an earlier version of the software to help his mother-in-law, who also had ALS and had lost her ability to speak and write.
 In a method he used for the rest of his life, Hawking could now simply press a switch to select phrases, words or letters from a bank of about 2,500–3,000 that were scanned.
 The program was originally run on a desktop computer.
 Elaine Mason's husband, David, a computer engineer, adapted a small computer and attached it to his wheelchair.

 Released from the need to use somebody to interpret his speech, Hawking commented that "I can communicate better now than before I lost my voice."
 The voice he used had an American accent and is no longer produced.
 Despite the later availability of other voices, Hawking retained this original voice, saying that he preferred it and identified with it.
 Originally, Hawking activated a switch using his hand and could produce up to 15 words per minute.
 Lectures were prepared in advance and were sent to the speech synthesiser in short sections to be delivered.

 Hawking gradually lost the use of his hand, and in 2005 he began to control his communication device with movements of his cheek muscles, with a rate of about one word per minute.
-With this decline there was a risk of him developing locked-in syndrome, so Hawking collaborated with Intel Corporation researchers on systems that could translate his brain patterns or facial expressions into switch activations.
-After several prototypes that did not perform as planned, they settled on an adaptive word predictor made by the London-based startup SwiftKey, which used a system similar to his original technology.
+With this decline there was a risk of him developing locked-in syndrome, so Hawking worked with Intel researchers on systems that could translate his brain patterns or facial expressions into switch activations.
+After several prototypes did not perform as planned, they settled on an adaptive word predictor made by the London-based startup SwiftKey, which used a system similar to his original technology.
 Hawking had an easier time adapting to the new system, which was further developed after inputting large amounts of Hawking's papers and other written materials and uses predictive software similar to other smartphone keyboards.